alzwded/AltTabber/README.md

 The `key` value is one of [these](http://msdn.microsoft.com/en-us/library/windows/desktop/dd375731.aspx).

+For example, you can set the `modifiers` value to `1` (Alt) and the `key` value to `C0` (the key above tab) to have the hotkey motion similar to alt tab.
+If you didn't catch on, the aforementioned values are numbers in hexadecimal.

 If you mess something up, just delete the `HKEY_CURRENT_USER\Software\jakka\AltTabber` key and the app will make sure to recreate it again from defaults.

+If you want to remove this app from your computer forever, remember to also delete that key.
+No uninstaller is currently provided, and it's unlikely that one will be provided anytime in the future.

 Disclaimer
 ==========